 Swagger | RAML

 Restlet provides a platform for easily delivering APIs.
-A recent announcement signalled that Restlet Studio, the API design tool, now provides hosted documentation, including for Swagger and RAML API definitions.
+A recent announcement signalled that Restlet Studio, the API design tool, now provides hosted documentation, including automated doc creation for Swagger and RAML API definitions.
 For more see the Restlet user guide on creating API documentation.

 Design, document & deliver world-class APIs in one, fully-integrated workbench

 Reprezen API Studio provides a complete IDE for collaborative API lifecycle management.
 Built around the OpenAPI Specification, Reprezen offers live documentation generation as you edit.
 It could be great for larger projects as it allows you to split a Swagger Specification across multiple files.
 As RepreZen’s output is Bootstrap-based, customization is endless with Bootstrap skins and custom CSS.
 Also, RepreZen diagram is a novel approach to graphically depicting API structure and hierarchy that fits the RAPID-ML API modeling language.